 - Superior campus, facilities and technology among Kansas independent schools

-- Nationally unique Zoo Science and Ballet programs
+- Nationally unique Zoo Science and Cyber Security programs

 - Within the context of its Quaker heritage, Friends University has a long-standing tradition that emphasizes equality for all and the education of students who can become strong role models for their communities